-CET1 Capital Ordinary shares USD Non-Cumulative Subordinated Additional Tier 1 Capital Securities 1 Issuer Chiyu Banking Corporation Limited Chiyu Banking Corporation Limited 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Not applicable XS1720307344 3 Governing law(s) of the instrument Hong Kong law The Capital Securities are governed by and shall be construed in accordance with English Law, except that the subordination provisions are governed by and shall be construed in accordance with Hong Kong law.
-Regulatory treatment 4 Transitional Basel III rules 1 Not applicable Not applicable 5 Post-transitional Basel III rules 2 Common Equity Tier 1 Additional Tier 1 6 Eligible at solo / group / solo and group Solo and Group Solo and Group 7 Instrument type (types to be specified by each jurisdiction) Ordinary shares Additional Tier 1 capital instruments 8 Amount recognised in regulatory capital (currency in millions, as of most recent reporting date) HK\$6,578m (as of 31 December 2021) HK\$1,938m (as of 31 December 2021) 9 Par value of instrument No par value (refer to Note 1 for details) US\$250m 10 Accounting classification Shareholders' equity Equity instruments 11 Original date of issuance 10 July 1947 (refer to Note 2 for details) 29 November 2017 12 Perpetual or dated Perpetual Perpetual 13 Original maturity date No maturity Not applicable 14 Issuer call subject to prior supervisory approval No Yes 15 Optional call date, contingent call dates and redemption amount Not applicable First call date: 29 November 2022 (Redemption in whole at 100%) 16 Subsequent call dates, if applicable Not applicable Any distribution payment date thereafter Dividend / coupon 17 Fixed or floating dividend / coupon Floating Fixed 18 Coupon rate and any related index Not applicable Year 1-5: 5.25% per annum payable semi-annually in arrear; Year 5 onwards: resettable on year 5 and every 5 years thereafter at then prevailing 5-year US Treasury rate plus a fixed initial spread 19 Existence of a dividend stopper No Yes 20 Fully discretionary, partially discretionary or mandatory Fully discretionary Fully discretionary 21 Existence of step-up or other incentive to redeem No No 22 Non-cumulative or cumulative Noncumulative Noncumulative
+CET1 Capital Ordinary shares USD Non-Cumulative Subordinated Additional Tier 1 Capital Securities USD Tier 2 Capital Subordinated notes 1 Issuer Chiyu Banking Corporation Limited Chiyu Banking Corporation Limited Chiyu Banking Corporation Limited 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Not applicable XS2543377068 XS2460522555 3 Governing law(s) of the instrument Hong Kong law The Capital Securities are governed by and shall be construed in accordance with English Law, except that the subordination provisions are governed by and shall be construed in accordance with Hong Kong law.
+The Capital Securities are governed by and shall be construed in accordance with English Law, except that the subordination provisions are governed by and shall be construed in accordance with Hong Kong law Regulatory treatment 4 Transitional Basel III rules1 Not applicable Not applicable Not applicable 5 Post-transitional Basel III rules2 Common Equity Tier 1 Additional Tier 1 Tier 2 6 Eligible at solo / group / solo and group Solo and Group Solo and Group Solo and Group 7 Instrument type (types to be specified by each jurisdiction) Ordinary shares Additional Tier 1 capital instruments Subordinated Tier 2 Bonds 8 Amount recognised in regulatory capital (currency in millions, as of most recent reporting date) HK\$6,578m (as of 31 December 2022) HK\$1,265m (as of 31 December 2022) HK\$795m (as of 31 December 2022) 9 Par value of instrument No par value (refer to Note 1 for details) US\$200m US\$200m 10 Accounting classification Shareholders' equity Equity instruments Liability - amortised cost 11 Original date of issuance 10 July 1947 (refer to Note 2 for details) 26 October 2022 7 April 2022 12 Perpetual or dated Perpetual Perpetual Dated 13 Original maturity date No maturity Not applicable 7 April 2032 14 Issuer call subject to prior supervisory approval No Yes Yes 15 Optional call date, contingent call dates and redemption amount Not applicable First call date: 26 October 2027 (Redemption in whole at 100%) First call date: 4 April 2027 (Redemption in whole at 100%) 16 Subsequent call dates, if applicable Not applicable Any distribution payment date thereafter Any Interest Payment Date thereafter Dividend / coupon F 17 Fixed or floating dividend / coupon Floating Fixed Fixed

-1 Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the BCR.
+&lt;sup>1 Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the BCR.